cburgyan/BestRetirementByState/README.md

 *Separating the Coordinates column into separate Longitude and Latitude columns.
 *Removing any extraneous columns and leaving only the ones necessary for our analysis.
 *Creating the three separate DataFrames from the newly cleaned DataFrame.
-*Exporting the newly created DataFrames into CSV and JSON files for future use.
+*Exporting the newly created DataFrames into CSV and JSON files for future use.<br>